dierk-bentpiening/MailMaster/README.md

 #### How to attach an File?
-Use the 'attachment' keyboard after the required parameters.
+Use the 'attachment' keyword after the required parameters.

 ##### Example
 `attachment:/path/to/file.jpg`